Book Appointment Now

 What Happens Before You Arrive in Mexico?

-Your journey starts weeks earlier with a virtual meeting.
+Before you arrive, your journey starts weeks earlier with a virtual meeting.
 You submit your medical history and weight loss goals.
-Facilities usually require a $295-$500 deposit.
-This secures your surgical date.
+Facilities usually require a $295 to $500 deposit.
+This deposit secures your surgical date.

 How Long Is the Hospital Stay?

-Most sleeve patients stay four days in Mexico.
-Gastric bypass and duodenal switch may need a fifth day.
-Your team monitors you closely during the full stay.
+The hospital stay lasts about four days for most sleeve patients.
+Gastric bypass and duodenal switch patients may need a fifth day.
+Your medical team monitors you closely during the full stay.

 What Post-Discharge Support Do You Receive?

-Support continues for 12 months after surgery.
+You receive post-discharge support for 12 months after surgery.
 You get telehealth access to a nutritionist.
-A medical coordinator guides you through dietary phases.
-Clinics provide tracking apps for food, protein, and supplements.
+A medical coordinator guides you through each dietary phase.
+Most clinics provide tracking apps for food, protein, and supplements.

 What Should You Expect During Recovery?

-Recovery follows a strict four-phase diet plan.
-This prevents complications and lets your stomach heal properly.
+You should expect a strict four-phase diet during recovery.
+This plan prevents complications and lets your stomach heal.
+The table below outlines each phase.

 How Do You Prevent Blood Clots During Travel?